JasonMckeeBakosKenzie/JasonMckeeBakosKenzie/README.md

 ### Hey there, I'm Jason!  👋

-- 🔭 I’m currently working on some side projects involving data from Final Fantasy XIV
+- 🔭 I’m currently working on courses for Cyber Security and Penetration Testing

 - 🌱 I’m currently learning how to better teach new learners how to code!

 - 💬 Ask me about *Anything*

 - 😄 Pronouns: He/Him